Antarctica/Climbing/Hack/Humor/Photo Navigation: < Previous or Next >

 [20070728-130416_CroixDesTetes.jpg]

-Strange insect crawling on the rock.
+Strange insect (or tiny lobster ?) crawling on the rock.

-Left: Strange insect crawling on the rock.
+Left: Strange insect (or tiny lobster ?) crawling on the rock.

 [20070728-153738_CroixDesTetes.jpg]

-The route itself is very contrieved, with pitches of difficult slab located just 1m on the side of a grassy crack.
+The route itself is very contrived, with pitches of difficult slab located just 1m on the side of a grassy crack.
 You feel frustrated trying to decide between dicey friction or muddy grass hugging.

-Right: The route itself is very contrieved, with pitches of difficult slab located just 1m on the side of a grassy crack.
+Right: The route itself is very contrived, with pitches of difficult slab located just 1m on the side of a grassy crack.
 You feel frustrated trying to decide between dicey friction or muddy grass hugging.

 [20070728-172629_CroixDesTetesVPano_.jpg]